victornava/markdown-ruby/notebook.md

 Are there other types of headings?

 Yes.
 There is h2, h3, h4, h5 and h6.
-Bud let's not get ahead.
+But let's not get ahead.

 H1's are pieces of text that: